-This summary presents the overall results of the School Survey on Crime 2019.
-The overall purpose of this survey is to describe trends in self-reported exposure to crime and participation in crime among students in year 9, which is the last year of compulsory education in Sweden with students aged 15–16.
+The overall purpose of this survey is to describe trends over time in self-reported exposure to crime and participation in crime among students in year 9.
+Year 9 is the final year of compulsory education in Sweden, with students aged 15–16.
+The report is descriptive in nature and therefore does not provide answers as to underlying factors behind being a victim of crime or committing crime.
+More detailed analyses and explanations of the results

 Confidence in the judiciary